 Prior to October 4, 2019, the Company classified its investments in PTC as financial assets at FVOCI.
 The Company used the fair value as of reclassification date as the deemed cost of the investment in associate.
-Accordingly, the Company reclassified the investments in PTC from financial assets at FVOCI amounting to ₱10,642,654,260 to investment in associate on October 4, 2019.
-The unrealized fair value gain amounting to ₱10,390,257,126 under reserve for fluctuation in value of financial assets at FVOCI were not recycled to profit or loss but transferred within equity under 'Other equity reserves' account (see Note 7).
+Accordingly, the Company reclassified the investments in PTC from 'Financial assets at FVOCI' amounting to ₱10,642,654,260 to 'Investment in associate' on October 4, 2019.
+The unrealized fair value gain amounting to ₱10,390,257,126 under reserve for fluctuation in value of financial assets at FVOCI were not recycled to profit or loss but transferred within equity under 'Reserve for fluctuation on reclassified financial assets' account (see Note 7).

-The Company, PIIC, CPMI, and MPII are subject to statutory regulations on capital requirement of the IC.
-The Company, PIIC, CPMI, and MPII submit annual reports to the IC to determine adequacy of its investment.
-IC classifies assets according to admitted and non-admitted assets for purposes of calculating financial ratios that the Company, PIIC, CPMI and MPII are required to maintain.
-These, among others, may pose restrictions as to the use or transfer of assets, as well as the settlement of liabilities as of December 31, 2020 and 2019.
+The Company, PLI, and PIIC are subject to statutory regulations on capital requirement of the IC.
+The Company, PLI, and PIIC submit annual reports to the IC to determine adequacy of its investment.
+IC classifies assets according to admitted and non-admitted assets for purposes of calculating financial ratios that the Company, PLI, and PIIC are required to maintain.
+These, among others, may pose restrictions as to the use or transfer of assets, as well as the settlement of liabilities as of December 31, 2021 and 2020.